LibreOffice vs Google Workspace (2026): Free Desktop vs Cloud Suite

 Who Should Choose What?

 You work in a team that needs real-time document collaboration, shared storage, business email, and video meetings.
-At $6/user/month, Google Workspace is exceptional value for businesses that want all their communication and productivity tools in one managed platform.
+At $6/user/month, Google Workspace is exceptional value for businesses wanting all productivity tools in one managed platform.

 Frequently Asked Questions